dcellison/phi/categories/prepositions.md

 # prepositions

-> prepositions show direction, time, place, location, spatial relationships, or to introduce an object.
+> prepositions are words that show the relationship between a noun or pronoun and other words in a sentence. they typically indicate location, direction, time, or manner. examples include "in," "on," "at," "by," "with," and "from." prepositions are an essential part of constructing phrases and clauses, helping to clarify the spatial, temporal, or logical relationships between elements in a sentence.

 | phi | english|
 | --- | -------|